A Walk Along The Limehouse Cut Canal

 To your right are Bow Locks which provide access from the tidal Bow Creek (and the River Thames) to the Lea Navigation.
 Bow Locks were originally semi-tidal - during high spring tides water would flow over the top of the locks and raise the level of the Limehouse Cut and the southern part of the Lee Navigation.
 In 2000 a flood wall and an extra pair of flood gates were added stabilising the water level in the Limehouse Cut.

 From Bow Locks cross the pedestrian bridge to the isthmus between Bow Creek and the Lea Navigation.
 The horizontal bands on the path over the bridge are to allow the horses that towed the barges to cross without slipping.
 Walk north between the two waterways and you will come to Three Mills with its old tidal mills and pool.
+You can get to Bromley by Bow tube station from here by walking past the supermarket and crossing under the A12 by a pedestrian underpass.

 The Limehouse Cut - Extending the Walk: